Simplify extensions and integrations using SAP BTP, Kyma Runtime and SAP Integration Suite

 The price lambda service is deployed as a cloud-native extension in SKR.

-The SAP Cloud Platform Integration Suite.
-(CPIS) is the recommended approach for end-to-end process integration.
-CPIS service helps you connect cloud and on-premise applications with other SAP and non-SAP cloud and on-premise applications.
-CPIS covers this broader integration scope by supporting all required integration that includes:
+The SAP Integration Suite is the recommended approach for end-to-end process integration.
+Integration Suite service helps you connect cloud and on-premise applications with other SAP and non-SAP cloud and on-premise applications.
+Integration Suite covers this broader integration scope by supporting all required integration that includes:

 - Process – Covers the chaining of distributed business processes between two or more applications.